rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What are the restrictions on image tag strings?

-Tag strings can include up to 255 unicode characters.
+Tag strings may include up to 255 unicode characters.
 Because you might need to create, delete, or filter tags in a URL, it is best to use ASCII-range alphanumeric characters with an underscore ("\_") replacing any spaces.
 This approach ensures that tags are properly formatted for inclusion in URLs.

 #### What are the benefits of using image tags?